Chef Boudot joined Le Cordon Bleu Paris team of Chef Instructors in 2013. We wanted to find out a bit more about him.

 Is there a chef who inspired you during your career?

 I left the Auvergne when I started working and joined the team at the first Eric Kayser bakery in Paris.
-My time there proved to be a real turning point: It was a fast-paced working environment and I progressed at lightning speed, becoming Adjoint-chef after just 8 months and chef after 18 months.
+My time there proved to be a real turning point: It was a fast-paced working environment and I progressed at lightning speed, becoming Adjoint-chef after just 8 months and chef after 18 months, remaining for 5 years in total.
 Working for Eric Kayser also gave me the opportunity to travel and give demonstrations to promote “Fermentolevain”, a product which is based on a fermentation technique for producing liquid leaven.
 This experience also introduced me to the media world and gave me the opportunity to work on 100% pain, a book which won “gastronomique européen” 1st prize.
+I briefly returned to the Auvergne where I worked with chef Amandio Pimenta MOF, who trained me in the art of rye and nutritional bread.

 You have traveled during your career; to Korea, Switzerland, and Miami… Can you tell us how beneficial this was to you?